danriedl/engular/adev/src/content/guide/animations/transition-and-triggers.md

 The `:enter` transition runs when any `*ngIf` or `*ngFor` views are placed on the page, and `:leave` runs when those views are removed from the page.

 IMPORTANT: Entering/leaving behaviors can sometime be confusing.
-As a rule of thumb consider that any element being added to the DOM by Angular passes via the `:enter` transition.
-Only elements being directly removed from the DOM by Angular pass via the `:leave` transition.
+As a rule of thumb consider that any element being added to the DOM by Engular passes via the `:enter` transition.
+Only elements being directly removed from the DOM by Engular pass via the `:leave` transition.
 For example, an element's view is removed from the DOM because its parent is being removed from the DOM.

 This example has a special trigger for the enter and leave animation called `myInsertRemoveTrigger`.
 The HTML template contains the following code.